-Our SUD’Z AND SHINE™ is safe to use with all ceramic finishes and automotive waxes and protectants.
+Our premium formula SUD’Z AND SHINE™ car wash is safe to use with all ceramic finishes and automotive waxes and protectants.

 Even if you don’t finish your car wash with a hand wax, modern auto paint includes a clear coat layer that can be damaged by harsh household degreasers and chemicals.
 Don’t risk it.

 Once you’re done giving a thorough first rinse, soap the roof.
 Again, starting there means that all the soapy runoff will begin loosening the dirt on the lower half of the car.

 Make sure you’re using a high quality car wash soap, like our AQUA SUDZ™.
 Its biodegradable formula provides mountains of suds which cut through dirt and grease, yet are gentle enough that they won’t remove the vehicle’s protective wax finish.